ecmwf/anemoi-docs/docs/contributing/governance.rst

    reviewability, or technical alignment.
 -  Helping mediate technical disagreements when they arise, prior to ATS discussion.
--  Acting as the merging authority for PRs labeled as ``ATS Approved``, according to the :ref:`labelling-guidelines`.
+-  Acting as the merging authority for PRs labelled as ``ATS Approved``, according to the :ref:`labelling-guidelines`.

 Contributors are encouraged to tag ``@anemoisecurity`` directly in